potaesm/KokoDOS/README.md

 4. In the a terminal in the GLaODS folder, run `./install_ubuntu.sh`, and wait until the installation in complete.
 5. Run  `./start_ubuntu.sh` to start KokoDOS!

+## Some caveats and plans for the future

+- At some point I'll rename the files, configs, and functions to reflect the name of this project (KokoDOS).
+- This project is using Kokoro's phonemization pipeline and TTS.
+There is still a lot of code cleanup to be done.
+- At least 12GB of VRAM is required to run KokoDOS smoothly and have a real-time conversation.
+Use a smaller LLM if you don't have enough VRAM.
+- The plan is to add some useful features to the voice assistant such as clipboard access, web access, possibly a vision LLM.

 Below is the original GlaDOS readme.
 ---